Adrian Ugelvik

-Adrian Cortes Ugelvik (born 21 September 2001) is a Norwegian professional footballer who plays as a centre back for 2. divisjon club Levanger.
+Adrian Cortes Ugelvik (born September 21, 2001) is a professional footballer who plays as a centre back for 2. divisjon club Brattvåg.
+Born in Norway, he plays for the Philippines national team.

 Career

 Born in Norway, Ugelvik began his career with the youth team of Molde.

 Molde

 In 2017, Ugelvik was promoted to the second team of Molde.

 Ugelvik was handed a professional contract and was promoted to the senior team of Molde.

 He made his senior debut for Molde in a 1–4 away win against Spjelkavik in the Norwegian Football Cup.

 Brattvåg

 Ugelvik joined 2. divisjon club Brattvåg on a free transfer.
 He made his debut for the club in a 2–3 home defeat against Aalesunds in the Norwegian Football Cup.

 Ugelvik scored his first goal for Brattvåg in a 2–3 away win against Senja in the 2. divisjon.
 He scored his second goal in a 2–0 home win against Alta.

 Levanger

 In December 2022, after spending two seasons with Brattvåg, it was announced that Ugelvik have signed for Levanger on a free transfer.